Ask our AI-chatbot

 Waiting periods and submission restriction periods apply to the entire FRIPRO scheme, across calls for proposals, unless otherwise stated in the call.
 This means, for example, that if you are in a submission restriction period after submitting a FRIPRO application for a Researcher Project for Early Careers, you cannot be the project manager for a FRIPRO application for a Researcher Project for Experienced Researchers until the submission restriction period is over.

-You can apply for one FRIPRO project at a time
+You can lead one FRIPRO project at a time

 Example